DRAFT: The Tareable Diet

 We can do this as a new aggday.

-It just assumes all double weigh-ins strictly within 120 seconds of each other (i.e., either the same or consecutive minutes when viewd as a time of day) are before-and-after tarings.
-You can still always weigh in multiple times but not within 120 seconds else it will think you’re taring it.
-So two weighings in a row where the 2nd one is higher means subtract that delta for the rest of the day.
+It just assumes all double weigh-ins strictly within 60 seconds of each other are before-and-after tarings.
+So two weighings in a row where the second one is higher means subtract that delta for the rest of the day.

 What if you put on or take off more clothes later?
-You just have to keep in mind that any time you do that you need to weigh in right before and after.
+Just remember to weigh in right before and right after.

 Here’s an example that illustrates that it works: